PAGEANT - "Education is the future"

 - such as the 'all-terrain wheelchair', a prosthetic leg for a small boy,

-goats and the innovative tippytap for hand washing.
+goats, the innovative tippytap for hand washing and the Power Hut.

 Helping Gambian Children